my-covid-story/www/README.md

 1. Clone this repo
 2. Install dependencies with `npm i`
-3. Rename `.env.template` to `.env` (soon we'll switch to a postgresql db, but for now it's using sqlite locally)
+3. Rename `.env.template` to `.env`
+4. Get a local postgres db running - Docker is probably easiest, but local postgres would also work
+5. With Docker installed, run `docker run --name my-covid-story-dev -p 5432:5432 -e POSTGRES_PASSWORD=mycovidstory -d postgres:12.6-alpine` (this will match the DB URL string in .env)
-4. Run `npx prisma migrate dev --name init` to scaffold a local sqlite db on your machine
+6. Run `npx prisma migrate dev --name init` to apply migrations in `prisma/migrations`
-5. Run `npx prisma db seed --preview-feature` to see test data from `prisma/seed.ts`
+7. Run `npx prisma db seed --preview-feature` to see test data from `prisma/seed.ts`
-6. Run `npm run dev` to start the app locally
+8. Run `npm run dev` to start the app locally
-7. You can use `/api/story` to create new stories
+9. You can use `/api/story` to create new stories

 ---